There comes a time for all types of online businesses when they need to get serious about email marketing.

 GetResponse Vs ConvertKit Main Differences Summary

-You could be forgiven for thinking that all email autoresponder programs are mostly the same.
-They all manage lists of subscribers and send emails to them, right?
+You could be forgiven for thinking that all email autoresponder programs are similar and have the same features.
+They all manage lists of subscribers, let you create sign-up forms, and let you send emails to them, right?

 First, let’s start with the main differences between GetResponse and ConvertKit are: